Make your own Halloween Tombstone using Direct Colors Inc. products in 11 Easy Steps! Happy Halloween!

-One of the finest countertops we received photos of this year came from a local company, William Carlisle Designs.
+One of the finest faux-wood stained concrete countertops projects we have ever seen comes from William B. Carlisle Design.
 He’s created several wood grain concrete countertops that are truly spectacular and has agreed to share some of his secrets with us.

-• Mold is made of re-sawn lumber joined together with biscuits and wood glue, clamped until dry.
+• This mold is made of re-sawn lumber joined together with biscuits and wood glue, and clamped until dry.

-• Sandblast the surface to bring out the wood grain.
+• Once removed from the mold, the concrete surface is sandblasted to bring out the wood grain.

-• Edge grain was constructed from silicone molds cast on edges of lumber.
+• The detailed edge grain was constructed from silicone molds that were cast on the edges of lumber.

 • Fiberglass sink mold was used for the bowl.

-• Used a polyurethane to seal the wood form to prevent concrete from sticking followed with liquid form release.
+• Polyurethane was used to seal the wood form to prevent concrete from sticking followed with Concrete Liquid Release Agent

-• Sprayed a thin layer of countertop mix to completely cover mold to ensure good coverage over entire mold which helped prevent pinholes.
+• Spray a thin layer of Concrete Countertop Mix to completely cover mold thereby ensuring good coverage over the entire mold, which helps prevent pinholes.

-• Filled rest of mold with countertop mix and allowed to cure.
+• Filled the rest of the mold with countertop mix and allowed to cure.